 The scale and impact of reduced hearing makes hearing care as important and relevant to society as dental care and sight care.

-- helping people keep their hearing at its best throughout life by assessing, protecting and enhancing hearing and
+- helping people optimise their hearing throughout life by assessing, protecting and enhancing it and

 - sharing advances in alternative means of communication for those unable to depend on hearing.